oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 #### Fine Tuning Robustness & Optimisation
 Make some adjustments, quantize that bias.

 Let's improve this and muddle as well as we provide a plethora, or as my one of my favorite wonky mathematicians, to hear stories of Paul Erdős would say "copious quantities", which we tried to implement in part by including his surname for our data set so now our little monster can get to work generating many names of a more unique nature.

+Heck, those who dabble in programming have many inside jokes about the challenges of naming conventions, especially when creating their variables.
+Its true names are powerful; an honorific like doctor or man of science calls for an elevated position of gained skill and knowledge.
+An epithet like of the queen's jeweled dagger or her of a thousand screams throws the weight of association behind the individual.

 <aside><p>My brain is open - Paul Erdős</p></aside>